 Our DNA carries all the genetic information we require for normal health and development.
 It exists in our cells as 23 pairs of chromosomes.
 During pregnancy, chromosomal abnormalities can arise in the developing baby as a result of incorrect egg or sperm formation, or during the earliest stages of the babyâ€™s development.
-These chromosomal abnormalities can significantly affect the health and well-being of a baby and it is important to identify any abnormalities as early as possible.
+These chromosomal abnormalities can significantly affect a baby's health and well-being, and it is important to identify any abnormalities as early as possible.
 NIPT Test delivers a clear positive or negative result for chromosomal abnormalities, where an extra copy of one chromosome is present (Trisomy).
 Down syndrome, the most common chromosomal abnormality can be detected with an accuracy rate of >99,9%.

 Maternal age 35 years or older at delivery

 Contraindications for invasive prenatal testing, such as placenta prevail, risk of miscarriage, HBV infection etc.

 History of a prior pregnancy with a chromosomal abnormality

 Fetal ultrasonographic findings indicating an increased risk of T21, T18 or T13